A Wisconsin Senate Democrat leader has asked for a meeting with the governor of Wisconsin on the Illinois border for crying out loud.

 That's also known as the Democrat Party in this country.

-National Grid, on the other hand, is the organization which distributes Britain's power supplies, not just the power supplies of the kind of hair-shirt loons who believe there must be limits to growth, and that the answer is therefore to deny our children an economic future, raise taxes, and force us to use crappy, flickery yellow light bulbs and get used to our rubbish being collected once a fortnight, no matter how much we pay in council tax.
+National Grid, on the other hand, is the organization which distributes Britain's power supplies, not just the power supplies of the kind of hair-shirt loons who believe there must be limits to growth and that the answer is therefore to deny our children an economic future, raise taxes, and force us to use crappy, flickery yellow light bulbs and get used to our rubbish being collected once a fortnight, no matter how much we pay in council tax.

 But also the power supplies of the rest of us, that is, most of us, who just want to get on with living our lives, pay the rent, make the most of our short span on earth, and enjoy our hot showers and baths as and when we choose, rather than when some eco-fascist busybody tells us it's permitted.

-The smart it's coming here, and they've already got it in several parts of Europe where the environmentalist wackos, the green element, actively want to revive wartime-style rationing.
+It's coming here, and they've already got it in several parts of Europe where the environmentalist wackos, the green element, actively want to revive wartime-style rationing and who welcome shortages and inconvenience because they believe this is the price we must pay to save the planet.

-All of this guilt.
+All of this guilt, we're destroying the planet.

 We must stop it.